Gengsheng-Li/Classifiers-enhanced-by-pre-training/README.md

   ```

 ### Testing the Model
+We evaluate the performance of classifiers from five perspectives, including `Accuracy`, `Precision`, `Recall`, `F1 Score`, and `Confusion matrix`.
+The following commands will calculate or draw them automatically.

-To test the model, use the following command:
+If you are using Linux with Slurm installed, use the following command:
 ```bash
 sbatch run_test.slurm
 ```
+Note: You need to change some arguments in this .slurm file to fit your need and device.

 If you are using Windows or Linux without Slurm, you can also directly run following commands in cmd: